-Although the main bulk of pulp from a tooth is removed during surgery, within the root of the tooth there remain hundreds of thousands of tiny tubules (designed to carry nutrients to the tooth) and these are the pathway that the now enclosed bacteria use to travel throughout the body.
+Although the main bulk of pulp from a tooth is removed during surgery within the root of the tooth there remain hundreds of thousands of tiny tubules designed to carry nutrients to the tooth and these become the pathway that the now enclosed bacteria use to travel into the body.
 Dentists fill the main cavity of the tooth but have no means of removing or filling the approximately 1.5 million microscopic tubules within each tooth.

 With the death of the tooth these tiny tubules also begin to die and to rot.
 Add to this the fact that some of the initial bacteria from the inflamed tooth may still be present within the now enclosed tooth.
 In either case of how these toxins may have remained, the bacteria from the now rotting material enters into the blood stream of the infected person and can begin causing residual health problems.

 The second reasoning as to why Toxic Tooth may occur is due the materials that are used to seal and fill the cavity of the tooth.
 These materials may themselves be poisonous to the body and begin to seep into the patients blood stream.
 They may be just foreign enough to cause a continuous immune system response to begin within the body and especially if the patient already has a sensitive immune system.